Achieving the NHS long term plan by improving the diagnosis of Familial Hypercholesterolaema

 Since it has been implemented the new testing strategy for Familial Hypercholesterolaema has saved patient lives and the NHS money.

-Familial Hypercholesterolaemia (FH) is a common inherited condition, affecting around 1 in 250 people.
-It is important to diagnose and treat the condition as early as possible as it can cause premature heart disease.
-However it can be difficult to identify individuals at risk and standard genetic testing is expensive.
+Familial Hypercholesterolaemia (FH) is a common inherited condition affecting around 1 in 250 people.
+It is characterised by high levels of specific fats in the bloodstream called low-density lipoprotein cholesterol (LDL-C).
+It is important to diagnose and treat the condition as early as possible as it can cause premature heart disease and stroke.
+However it can be difficult to identify individuals at risk and standard genetic testing is expensive and time consuming.

 As part of our role in the 2014 Academic Health Science Network North East North Cumbria (AHSN NENC)-funded NewGene project, we validated the cost efficiency of a novel diagnostic testing strategy for patients with suspected FH.
 We evaluated a two stage testing approach where:

 - A rapid low cost test is used to identify patients with common gene alterations.

 - The current higher cost test is only used when gene changes are not detected in step 1.

 From our analysis we calculated that the two step testing strategy could create NHS cost savings of £65.91 per patient.

 We used Health Survey for England data to create a web-based software tool to help recognise individuals who may have FH.
 This involved taking into account age and gender when setting the LDL-C level that is considered to be an indicator of FH.